oeitam/mgtd/README.md

         edit @ID Name | NEW_NAME

 [Note: megaproject name is only upper case]

+### import (not implemented)
+import is a single word command\
+it takes the file in mgdt_local_path/import_commands.txt\
+and executes each line as if it was a command by the client\
+remarks (only as teh first char in a line) is marked by # \
+empty lines are ignored

 ### timedelta
 The timedelta is a capadility to move the time base backword\